cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 The source applies no cell suppression or volume masking.
 All reported counts are published directly.

-Unobserved values reflect facility non-reporting rather than privacy suppression.
+Unobserved values reflect facility non-reporting.
 Missing hospital reports are not imputed.
-In census roll-ups, missing states are omitted from the sum rather than blocking the aggregate.
+In census roll-ups, missing states are omitted from the sum.

 ---

 ## Limitations

 The network excludes psychiatric, rehabilitation, and religious non-medical facilities.
-Reporting rules and platforms have changed over time, most notably the 2023 move from HHS Protect to NHSN, so long series cross more than one collection regime.
+Reporting rules and platforms have changed over time, most notably the 2023 move from HHS Protect to NHSN, so long series cross more than one collection ownership.
 Values before December 2020 predate the current data quality review and may be anomalous.

 ---

 ## Lag & Backfill

-Finalized weekly files publish 6 to 7 days after the reference week ends, and the preliminary file lands about 4 days after.
+The preliminary file is published approximately four days after the reference week ends.
+The finalized weekly files publish 6 to 7 days after the reference week ends.
 The CDC continues to revise recent weeks, usually within two months, and revisions tend to be small and upward.

 ---